run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 ## Prerequisites

- * You must have an XML Metadata file retrieved from your IdP.
+ * __XML Metadata__: You must have an _XML Metadata file_ retrieved from your IdP.
 Upload the file to a web server such that you will have a URL to the file.
 The URL must have the _XML_ file extension.
 For example, to connect using Google, you must create a custom SAML App [here](https://admin.google.com/ac/apps/unified){target=_blank}, download the Metadata file, and upload it to a web server.
- * You must have a Run:AI `Organization Name`.
+ * __Organization Name__: You must have a Run:AI _Organization Name_.
 This is the name that appears on the top right of the Run:AI user interface at [app.run.ai](https://app.run.ai){target=_blank} (or the equivalent URL for self-hosted installation).
- * Configure your IdP to map several IdP attributes:
+ * __Additional attribute mapping__: Configure your IdP to map several IdP attributes:

  | IdP attribute | Run:AI required name | Description       |
  |----------------|----------------------|--------------------|